 First Trinity Financial Listed by dragonforce Ransomware Group

 On April 1, 2026, First Trinity Financial Corp. appeared on the leak site of the dragonforce ransomware group.
-The Oklahoma-based insurance holding company, which serves more than 4,000 local shareholders and operates two life insurance subsidiaries, had internal files exfiltrated during a ransomware attack.
+The Oklahoma-based insurance holding company, which serves more than 4,000 local shareholders and operates two life insurance subsidiaries, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that dragonforce posted proof of the breach on its dark-web blog, listing First Trinity Financial Corp.
 (FTFC) as a victim.
 The company, headquartered in Tulsa, owns Trinity Life Insurance Company in Oklahoma and Family Benefit Life Insurance Company in Missouri.
 Available reporting describes the stolen material as internal files, though the precise volume and full list of data types have not been independently verified.
 No customer names, policy numbers, or financial records have been publicly sampled on the leak site so far.